-The quality of polyurethane (PU), polyisocyanurate (PIR), phenolic and epoxy foams depends on the conditions during their formation.
-Therefore, it is sensible to record the formation parameters and to check representative samples regularly.
+The quality of polyurethane foam (PU), polyisocyanurate foam (PIR), phenolic and epoxy foam depends on the conditions during their formation.
+Therefore, it is important to take representative samples regularly and to record their formation parameters.
 Consistent product quality is ensured by measuring the formation parameters during the foaming process.
 The measured curves are compared to specified standards in the form of master curves.
-Many automotive systems suppliers apply this method to vehicle-interior parts and modules.
+Many automotive system suppliers apply this method to vehicle-interior parts and modules.
 The furniture industry, along with the construction and equipment insulation industry, also measure formation parameters for quality assurance purpose.
 When foam parts with special properties are being developed, measuring the foam formation parameters gives an insight into how the reaction is proceeding and how foam formation can be affected by additives, blowing agents, stabilizers, and the mixing ratio.
 By offering different types of test containers, the new Universal Foam Qualification System FOAMAT 285 combines versatility and high measuring accuracy.
-The FOAMAT 285 is the follow-up model of the well established Foam Qualification System FOAMAT 281.
+The FOAMAT 285 is the followup model of the well established Foam Qualification System FOAMAT 281.